 Below, Texelstroom departs IJmuiden for her first day of seatrials at the 8th of may 2016.

 One of the most innovative ferries on a short-haul service on the European continent, probably even in the world, the second Texelstroom for Royal Texels Eigen Stoomvaart Onderneming (TESO) is a huge step forward for the small Dutch shipowner.
 The 16.400 ton ship was ordered from the Lanaval yards at Sestao, a town close to the city of Bilbao in the Basque Country.
-For the wharf, this has been a very important order, as there hasn't been an order in over one year time, although the last active yard at the Nervion river has produced several large vessels before, mostly specialized ships.
+For the wharf, this has been a very important order, as there hadn't been an order in over one year time, although the last active yard at the Nervion river has produced several large vessels before, mostly specialized ships.
 In fact, there had been a strike among employees prior to the official order by TESO because of the fear of joblosses when the order wasn't placed.
 Ferries have not been built here before, but because the company Lanaval is known for innovations and environmentalfriendly shipbuilding, the wharf had been chosen by TESO to produce their newest vessel.
 For the communities close to the banks of the Nervion river, the order was especially welcome, because in the region, like at the Clyde and the Tyne in England for example, shipbuilding has been such an important industry in history.
 It has sadly almost come to a halt in recent years, but it is still in people's minds as an important part of the industrial heritage.
 During the building of Texelstroom, Lanaval also got a new order for a passengerferry for Balearia, next to an order for two dredgers for the Dutch company Van Oord and a cable-layer for DEME so work is able to be continued on the 100 year old yard at Sestao for at least several years to come.

 Construction and general statistics